Argent77/PST-UB-reloaded/README.md

 ### 21. Restored Item Cheats (Not Recommended)
 Makes two cheat items available to the player and restores their functions: the "Sword of Wh'ynn" - aka "The Cheater's Blade", and "The Tome o' Cheats".

+### 22. Miscellaneous Restorations and Improvements
+Installs various minor restorations and improvements which are not strictly based on cut content.